LALA060216/Own-Diary-App/README.md

 ### Summary of our project

 Our AI-based diary mitigate this by combining diary with intelligent assistance.
 Users are allowed to easily record daily experiences by attaching images or generating paragraphs with the help of our AI assistant.
 The solution is also designed to be inclusive for children and the elderly.
 AI assistant removes the need for writing skills, making diary writing simple and accessible for all age groups.

-### Problem statement

-Many people nowadays, especially students and busy young adults, struggle to consistently record their thoughts, emotions and daily experience because a traditional diary requires time, discipline and writing effort.
-As a result, personal memories, emotional health and important life reflection are often lost or forgotten.

 ---

 ## Demo Video Link